nickmalleson/nickmalleson.github.io/_posts/2025-11-14-Favourite_ABM_Paper.md

 ---
 layout: post
-title: "What is your favourite ABM paper, and why"
+title: "What is your favourite ABM paper, and why?"
 tagline:
 category: announce
 tags: [ABM]